keboola/connection-docs/components/extractors/database/sqldb/index.md

 *Note: Quick introduction to extracting data from the Snowflake Database Server is also part of our [tutorial](/tutorial/load/database/).*

 ## Initial Setup
-After you [create a configuration](/components/#creating-component-configuration), the first step is to configure database credentials using the **Setup credentials first** button:
+After you [create a configuration](/components/#creating-component-configuration), the first step is to configure database credentials using the **Set up credentials first** button:

 {: .image-popup}
 ![Screenshot - Configure Credentials Start](/components/extractors/database/sqldb/sqldb-1.png)

 Fill in the credentials to the database.
-See section [Server Specific Notes](#server-specific-notes) for description of non-standard fields.
+See the section [Server Specific Notes](#server-specific-notes) for a description of non-standard fields.
 After testing the credentials, **Save** them:

 {: .image-popup}